 “I’ll build the fire…” my voice cracked.

 I had set Tammy’s body aside, but I still found myself staring into nothing in her direction on the floor against the wall.
 Rei had covered the other two bodies up that were in the other room and Kiko was still missing.
-She had apparently left after learning about Tammy’s death.
+She vanished soon after learning about Tammy’s death.

 I sat there like that all night, covered in Tammy’s silvery blood, the silver-tinted purple crystal on the floor next to her body.
 PC was dead on the floor next to me, it must’ve died when she died.
 Rei stayed with me, I could tell she was concerned about my well-being, and Kiko’s as well because she had been missing since yesterday now.